qiskit-community/qiskit-experiments/docs/manuals/verification/mirror_rb.rst

                    num_samples=1)
     exp.circuits()[0].decompose().draw("mpl")

-And now with the intermediate Pauli layers turned off and the inverting Pauli layer added at the end:
+And now with the start and end Clifford layers turned off and the inverting Pauli layer added at the end:

 .. jupyter-execute::